-GX: The grade cannot be evaluated
+GX: The grade cannot be evaluated.

-G1: The cells are well differentiated
+G1: The cells are well differentiated.

-G2: The cells are moderately differentiated
+G2: The cells are moderately differentiated.

-G3: The cells are poorly differentiated
+G3: The cells are poorly differentiated.

 Recurrent uterine cancer

-Recurrent cancer is cancer that comes back after treatment.
-Uterine cancer may come back in the uterus, pelvis, lymph nodes of the abdomen, or another part of the body.
-Approximately 70% of recurrent uterine cancer happens within three years of initial treatment.
-Some symptoms of recurrent cancer are similar to those experienced when the disease was first diagnosed.
+Recurrent cancer is cancer that has come back after treatment.
+Uterine cancer may come back in the vagina, the uterus if it has not been removed, the pelvis, the lymph nodes of the abdomen, or in another part of the body.
+If there is a recurrence, this tends to occur within 3 years of the original diagnosis, but later recurrences can sometimes occur as well.

-Information about the cancer’s stage will help the doctor recommend a treatment plan.
-The next section helps explain the treatment options for this type of cancer.
-Use the menu on the side of your screen to select Treatment Options, or you can select another section, to continue reading this guide.
+Information about the cancer’s stage and grade will help the doctor recommend a specific treatment plan.
+The next section in this guide is Types of Treatment.
+Use the menu to choose a different section to read in this guide.